-To apply to work in the Blois lab, please send Prof. Blois an application letter with the following information:
+To apply to work in the Blois lab, please send Danaan DeNeve (firstname.lastname@example.org) an application letter with the following information:

-- A description of your own educational and career goals
+- A description of your own educational and career goals, and research interests

-This letter is due by the end of Week 1 of each semester.
-At that point, Prof. Blois and her graduate students will evaluate the applications and determine whether and which students will be accepted into the lab.
-Preference is given to Eco-Evo and ESS students.
+This letter is due by January 10.
+At that point, the graduate studednts will evaluate the applications and determine whether and which students will be accepted into the lab.
+Preference is given to Bio/Eco-Evo and ESS students.